Umanahhope/carwebsitcssproject3/README.md

-# website-with-HTML-ans-CSS
+# website-with-HTML-and-CSS
- this is my simple project
+ this is my first project on css. where i built a car website using css grid